TomaszRewak/CoroutineDispatcher/README.md

 ### Why?

 With heavily multi-threaded applications it can be difficult to manage data synchronization and ownership.
 Performing all related operations on a single thread can help in achieving cleaner and better organized code.
-In some cases it can even result it better performing applications.
+In some cases it can even result in a better performing application.

 Of course it doesn’t mean that one has to be limited to just a single thread.
 The CoroutineDispatcher can be used to spawn multiple independent task queues that can communicate with each other by dispatching tasks on one another.

 ### Inspiration

-The `CoroutineDispatcher` is strongly inspired by the `System.Windows.Dispatcher` used within the WPF.
+The `CoroutineDispatcher` is strongly inspired by the `System.Windows.Dispatcher` used within the WPF framework.
 Just instead of using the default windows message pump, it relays on a basic operation queue that is consumed within a relatively simple execution loop.

 ### What is it?

 The heart of the `CoroutineDispatcher` is the `Dispatcher` class.
 You can think of it as a fancy priority queue that stores tasks to be run.
-By starting the `Dispatcher` you initialize an infinite loop that processes queued operations and waits for new ones once the list is empty.
+By starting the `Dispatcher` you initialize an infinite loop that processes queued operations and waits for new ones once that list is empty.

 Tasks can be scheduled beforehand or during execution (both from the thread on which the dispatcher is currently running as well as other threads).

-On top of that simple concept the CoroutineDispatcher provides a handful of useful abstractions that that make it possible to use it within real world applications.
+On top of that simple concept the CoroutineDispatcher provides a handful of useful abstractions that make it easy to use within real world scenarios.

 ### How to use it?

-Simply create a `Dispatcher`, queue (or not) some tasks and run it.
+Simply create a `Dispatcher`, queue (or not) some operations and start the execution.

 ```csharp
 var dispatcher = new Dispatcher();